Welcome to the Gwaenynog Farmhouse campsite page. – We’re Open!!

 To check availability or to book, please choose your date and check for availability using the search button – up on the top right of this page (or at the bottom if on a phone!).
 You can book either a standard pitch or one with Electric Hook Up (EHU).

 As it depends where you’re coming from, we guide you only the last 2-3 miles to reach us – your route will vary, depending on your starting point.
 (We recommend using Google or Bing Maps rather than our postcode to find us, as there are 8 farms on that postcode!!
 Plus it takes you to our neighbour, not us.)

 So, at the crossroads of the B4382 and the A495 take the turning signposted to Dolanog, marked 4 miles to Dolanog.
 (See map on the left.)
-After approx two miles (it does seem longer, but keep going) take the second left and head up the hill.
+After approx. two miles (it does seem longer) take the second left and head up the hill.
 It wiggles and undulates a bit, but ignore the first turning on the left, then once you reach the staggered crossroads, please turn left – the signpost says Dolanog 1 mile to the right… (Any satnav will be telling you to turn right at this junction, but that is taking you to another farm.)

-Look out for our yellow sign on the gate opposite the junction, and by the crossroads.
+Look out for our yellow sign opposite the junction – it tells you to turn left!